Last Updated: March 23, 2021

 The thyroid produces triiodothyronine (T3) and thyroxine (T4) by using iodine.
 Both T3 and T4 regulate a person’s metabolism by practically turning on each cell in the body and inducing them to produce proteins.
 The result includes increased heart rate, growth and development, energy consumption, and heat production.

 There are four parathyroid glands, each the size of a grain of rice.
-Two parathyroid glands are on each lobe: (a) right superior and right inferior and (b) left superior and left inferior.
+Two parathyroid glands are on each thyroid lobe: (a) right superior and right inferior and (b) left superior and left inferior.

 The thyroid gland also produces calcitonin, which works as an antagonist to the parathyroid hormone (PTH)—the only hormone produced by the parathyroid glands.
 These two work together to maintain a balance of calcium in the blood.
 PTH increases calcium levels by increasing the absorption in the intestine; reducing calcium elimination in the kidneys; and by raising the need for calcium in bones.